alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ### Configuration

-Next, create a YAML configuration file to define your extensions.
+Next, a YAML configuration file needs to be created to define the extensions.
 See [example config file](examples/wiremock-docker-easy-extensions-config.yaml) for a template.

 **`config.yaml` structure:**